 Political Science Department

 Welcome to the Political Science Department at the United States Naval Academy.
-Our department offers a full complement of undergraduate courses for midshipmen to immerse themselves in the study of political phenomena and underlying processes and behaviors.
+Our department offers a full complement of undergraduate political science courses for midshipmen to immerse themselves in the study of political phenomena and underlying processes and behaviors.

 Midshipmen also find additional opportunities to expand their education through more than 50 summer internship programs sponsored by the department.
 They are placed with a variety of agencies in the Washington D.C. area and abroad.
-As well, many of our department’s faculty lead midshipmen in regional expertise and cultural programs abroad.
+Many of our department’s faculty lead midshipmen in regional expertise and cultural programs abroad.
 After graduation, political science majors frequently continue their studies through the voluntary, immediate, and UK graduate education programs.